AlexanderLutsenko/nobuco/README.md

 ## So we put a converter inside your converter

-One of the operations currently not supported is mask assign.
+As we've learned, Nobuco gets confused when in-place operation is applied to a slice.
-There's no particular reason why, I just haven't done it yet (and your contribution is highly welcome!)
+There's a way to fix that, but let's not do it now.
-For now, let's use it as an excuse to explain the concept of nested converters.
+Instead, we'll use it as an excuse to explain the concept of nested converters.
-Like I said, for this module, conversion will fail:
+So, for this module, conversion will give us incorrect result:

 ```python
 class MyModule(nn.Module):